homostellaris/clean-code-smells-and-heuristics/_general/g34-functions-should-descend-only-one-level-of-abstraction.md

 The first is the notion that a horizontal rule has a size.
 The second is the syntax of the `HR` tag itself.
 This code comes from the `HruleWidget` module in FitNesse.
-This module detects a row of four or more dashes and converts it into the appropiate HR tag.
+This module detects a row of four or more dashes and converts it into the appropriate HR tag.
 The more dashes, the larger the size.

 I refactored this but of code as follows.
-Note that I changed the name of the sizxe field to reflect its true purpose.
+Note that I changed the name of the size field to reflect its true purpose.
 It held the number of extra dashes.

 ```java